 Filter the obtained cell suspension through a 40µm mesh cell strainer into a new tube to remove cell clumps.

-centrifuge the obtained unicellular suspension at 300g for 10 minutes at 17°C.
+Centrifuge the obtained unicellular suspension at 300g for 10 minutes at 17°C.

 Resuspend the cell pellet in 5 ml L15 with 2% FBS and 1% pen Strep.